ministryofjustice/itpolicycontent/content/security/identifying-open-internet-tools.md

 Without a specific individual being responsible, these activities can get overlooked.
 In time, this can cause difficulties such as ambiguity about the OITs approval status.

 It's important that there's always a champion when a tool is critical to the business unit.
 Often, when the tool is first used, someone sets up an account and grants others access to that account.
 If the account holder leaves, access control might become difficult or even impossible.
-Solving problems of this kind for tools that are not recognised or supported by MOJ technology can be very difficult.
+It's difficult to solve problems like this for tools that are not recognised or supported by the MOJ.

-<a id="definition"></a>
+<a id="prototype"></a>

-### Definition
+### Prototype

-During the Definition stage, you describe and confirm the business need.
-Describe example tasks, and why they are good representatives of other tasks.
+To start this stage, describe and confirm the business need.
+Think about example tasks, and why they are good representatives of other tasks.

-Next, show why the existing tools cannot meet that the business need.
+Next, show why existing MOJ tools cannot meet that the business need.

 You can now work to identify a suitable OIT.
+You might also learn of a new tool from across Government, or through professional bodies.
 It must solve the business need, or provide significant help in fulfilling it.
 The OIT should work in a way that aligns with and promotes MOJ principles and objectives.
-You might also learn of a new tool from across Government, or through professional bodies.

-When you have an OIT in mind, you can investigate the characteristics of the tool.
+When you have an OIT in mind, investigate the characteristics of the tool.
 Ask fundamental questions, such as:

 - is the tool suitable for general information at `OFFICIAL` classification?
 - is the tool compatible with legislative obligations, such as: